 Morning – Nymphenburg

-What better way to wake up than with a nice long walk through Nymphenburg Palace Park?
-Grab some pastries and a tea or coffee from one of the nearby cafes and head over to Nymphenburg Palace Park.
+What better way to wake up than with a nice long walk through Nymphenburg Palace & Park?
+Grab some pastries and a tea or coffee from one of the nearby cafes and head over to >Nymphenburg Palace & Park.
+Be sure to check out my ultimate travel guide to Nymphenburg Palace & Park!)
 Visitors can wander around the grounds surrounding the impressive palace — or enter for a fee.
 Stop by early before the tour buses arrive!
 Then head west through the park, wandering the wooded trails along the canals.
 My favorite place is to sit on a bench under a tree in front of Badenburg and watch the large groups of birds feeding, grooming and flying over the water.

 Midday – Altstadt & Maxvorstadt